littleBro/test-shipments-api/README.md

-Pour tout lancer, si docker et docker-compose sont installés :
+# Test shipments api

+To launch all the things, if docker and docker-compose are installed:

 `SOLUTION=rails docker-compose run tester`

-Les options pour SOLUTION sont `rails`, `sinatra` et `phoenix`.

-Bien sûr, le fichier `.env` ne doit pas être mis sur Git, mais je l'ai fait pour simplicité.
+The options for SOLUTION are:
+- `rails`
+- `sinatra` (coming soon)
+- `phoenix` (coming soon)

+Of course, the `.env` file should not be put at Git, but I did it for convenience.

 ## Rails solution

-J'ai essayé de suivre le "Rails way" au maximum, en utilisant l'intélligence de ActiveRecord, de Action Controller et du moteur des views.

-Pour rendre le json, j'ai choisi `Jbuilder` pour ces raisons :

-1. C'est la solution native qui utilise les conventions de Ruby on Rails pour les views, donc le code reste minimaliste
+Learning Ruby on Rails, I tried to follow the Rails way, mostly using the capabilities of the framework itself, rather than reinventing the wheel.

+For json rendering I chose [Jbuilder](https://github.com/rails/jbuilder) for these reasons:

+1. It's a native Rails solution, and it lets to keep the controllers lean
-2. Son syntaxe de templating est straightforward et puissant
+2. Its templating syntax is straightforward and powerful

-J'ai aussi utilisé les gems `has_scope` for filtering et `kaminari` for pagination.
+I've also used the gems [has_scope](https://github.com/plataformatec/has_scope) for filtering and [kaminari](https://github.com/kaminari/kaminari) for pagination.